GRH-BCI/BCI-Paint/README.md

-# BCI-Paint
+# BCI-Paint/n

-# This is a repo for the BCI enabled painting project.
+This is a repo for the BCI enabled painting project.

 # Contribution
 # Contribution will be done primarily through checking out branches for work, followed by pull requests to migrate approved work to the Main branch.